TiCaLiBrO/Trillidium/README.md

 The `rel` keyword, alternatively written as `relative`, will only allow your data to be relatively reassigned or altered, but not assigned.

 The `mut` keyword, alternatively written as `mutable`, will allow your data to be altered in all ways.
 If no keyword is given, mutability is assumed by default.
+This is to preserve quality of life.

 ## 2.4 Declarations